20 Different Types of Snakes in Delaware

 The eastern garter snake is starting our list of types of snakes in Delaware.

-The average common garter snake only reaches a length of 2.5 feet.
+The average common garter snake only reaches 2.5 feet in length.
 Adults have a center yellowish line down their backs and are brownish-green with a black checkerboard pattern.

 They live in many different settings and eat frogs, fish, and slugs.